Tarzan (book series): Bunduki

-Sometime after 1976, ERB Inc. withdrew Edson's permission to use the Tarzan name in future volumes and as a result, the fourth novel and the short stories do not mention Tarzan or Jane by name.

-Sometime after 1976, ERB Inc. withdrew Edson's permission to use the Tarzan name in future volumes and as a result, the fourth novel and the short stories do not mention Tarzan or Jane by name.
+J. T. Edson's Bunduki series, whose main characters Bunduki and Dawn are presented as having biographical connections with Burroughs' Tarzan characters (as reimagined in Philip José Farmer's Wold Newton family project), was initiated with permission from both Edgar Rice Burroughs, Inc. and Farmer.
+Sometime after 1976, after the first three Bunduki novels had been published, ERB Inc. withdrew Edson's permission to use the Tarzan name in future volumes; as a result, the fourth novel and subsequent short stories do not mention Tarzan or Jane by name.

 Endless Quest Books (1985–86)

 In the 1980s, TSR, Inc. published two Tarzan books as part of their Endless Quest gamebook series: